 r/mathematics

-r/mathematics is a subreddit with 233k members.
-The community frequently discusses math, mathematics, struggling, looking for a, and looking for, and they frequently recommend/review youtube teacher, math books, and theory books, and the most common flair used is discussion, geometry, algebra, calculus, and news.
+r/mathematics is a subreddit with 238k members.
+The community frequently discusses math, mathematics, struggling, looking for a, and looking for, and they frequently recommend/review youtube teacher, math books, and theory books, and the most common flair used is discussion, geometry, calculus, algebra, and analysis.

 r/mathematics is a subreddit dedicated to focused questions and discussion concerning mathematics.